Nicolai Ivanovich Kravchenko: Biography

-Kravchenko studied in Odessa's gymnasium in municipal Realschule and Odessa's school of fine arts, which he graduated from in 1888 with a silver medal.
+Kravchenko studied at Odessa's gymnasium and municipal Realschule, and Odessa's school of fine arts, which he graduated from in 1888 with a silver medal.
 In the same year Kravchenko moved to Saint Petersburg and entered the class of battle painting at the Imperial Academy of Arts.
 He was immediately taken to the second course to Bogdan Willewalde.

 The collision with old professors and unwillingness to obey their daily requirements led the young artist to the realization that his further stay at the academy was useless.
 That's why he came back to Odessa.
 In 1891, Kravchenko went to Paris, where at the same time he worked in both Academie Julian and the Academie Colarossi.
 With the help of his friend, who then was studying in Ecole des beaux arts, Kravchenko drawings were shown to Professor Jerome, who willingly took him as a student.
 Lessons at French academy of fine arts didn't interfere with artist's work at home and drawing some portraits.
 One of them (Dr's.
 Brissot) was taken to the Salon Champs de Mars and attracted the attention of Paris press.
 In 1893 Kravchenko showed his sketch of a Russian girl student at the same salon.

 At the same time he got acquainted with Suvorin and Skolkovsky.
 They persuaded Kravchenko to move to Saint Petersburg.

-When he returned to Russia, Kravchenko performed a series of portraits of prominent contemporary figures from nature.
+When he returned to the Russian Empire, Kravchenko performed a series of portraits of prominent contemporary figures from nature.
 When Kravchenko got close with officer environment of the guard regiments in St. Petersburg, he got an access to encampments and maneuvers and made a series of drawings, depicting the life and types of soldiers of the Leib Guard of Pavlovsky Regiment, which was able to demonstrate to Emperor Nicholas II in 1900 at a regimental holiday.